 If you stop working, you may need to start a new claim and be re-assessed for benefits.
 This depends on how long you were working for and where you live.
 The reason why you stop working is also important.
 In some cases, your Jobcentre Plus work coach can decide to cut (sanction) your benefits.

 If you’re offered a job, ask to see your contract.
-There is no such thing as a probationary period in employment law.
+This will tell you about any probationary period.
 If there is no probation in your contract, your employer cannot act as if there is.
 At the end of a probation period, you can:

 When you start any job, it should be clear what you’re expected to do.
 If it’s not, you can ask.
 If you’re not doing what’s expected of you, you should get feedback and a chance to improve before you’re dismissed.
 It could be discrimination if your employer: